 A vital tool for avoiding corruption and fulfilling a company’s duties under local and foreign anti-corruption regulations is an anti-corruption compliance programme.
 A comprehensive anti-corruption programme should include work rules, guidelines, laws and regulations, the company’s commitment to conducting business without corruption, training and education on compliance, and preferably practical examples of situations that are likely to happen in the course of business.
 Another vital tool is an internal system for whistleblowing and whistleblower protection, as corruption within the company itself should be reported as soon as possible.

-The Cambodian Labour Law requires companies that employ more than seven employees to establish internal regulations.
+The Cambodian Labour Law requires companies with more than seven employees to establish internal regulations.
 Including strong anti-corruption rules in these internal regulations is strongly advisable when conducting business in Cambodia, and this must be seen as a bare minimum requirement for companies operating in Cambodia.

 In 2015, the ACU in cooperation with several companies and private sector working groups published the Guidebook on Anti-Corruption Program for Business in Cambodia.
 This guidebook contains valuable tips for developing and implementing an anti-corruption programme.
 Publishing the comprehensive guidebook shows the government’s commitment to education on anti-corruption compliance in the business sector.